Staff and friends, 2010. Photo: Rick Egan, The Salt Lake Tribune.

 Our new, larger space allows us to build larger productions plus host more guest designers, workshops and events.

-Jen oversees the costumes, tailoring and wearable elements of the business.
+Jen oversees costumes, tailoring and wearable elements of the business.

-Hraefn (pronounced “Raven”) Wulfson oversees everything related to production design, sets, props, miniatures and special effects.
+Hraefn (pronounced “Raven”) Wulfson directs items related to production design, sets, props, miniatures and special effects.

 Both have long resumes in the entertainment world and both work in client relations as well as script development.
 They are tireless artistes who champion excellent form and function in the things they create and the projects/people they supervise.